catppuccin/latex/README.md

 ### Overriding Default Page and Text Colors
 If you wish to only utilize the themes for code snippets and not the document itself:
-1. If you are importing the package from its file, reset the default colors by adding the following after the import:
+1. If you are importing the package from its `.sty` file, reset the default colors by adding the following after the package import:
 ```
 \pagecolor{white}
 \color{black}